Lenz effect in conductive nonmagnetic objects moved in MRI environments: Conclusions

 \section{Conclusions}

-In this paper, a model describing the dynamics of conductive nonmagnetic objects in the MRI room taking into account the Lenz effect is presented.
-A method is proposed to numerically evaluate the Lenz effect for objects of any shape.
-The model has been experimentally validated and applied to predict the motion of aluminum plates in two contexts with one degree of freedom.
+In this paper, a simple mathematical model describing the dynamics of conductive nonmagnetic objects in the MRI room taking into account the Lenz effect is presented. \revA{The proposed model describes accurately the dynamics of motions whose velocities allow to neglect the skin effect when determining the motional eddy currents.
+This is the case for almost any motion of bulk objects, with the exception of vibrations, in particular those induced by the eddy currents generated by the gradient fields~\cite{rausch2005, winkler2017}, that could reach the frequency of few kilohertz.
+In the case, for example, of eddy current shielding, it would not be possible to explain the field leakage observed experimentally without taking into account the skin effect~\cite{lee2024}.} \revA{The proposed model is complemented by a numerical strategy to} evaluate the Lenz effect damping the motion of objects of any shape.
+The proposed model has been experimentally validated and applied to predict the motion of aluminium plates in two contexts with one degree of freedom, \revB{that allowed to explain numerically typical experiences involving the Lenz effect}.
 The code developed to process the experimental data and perform the dynamics simulations is provided as Python Jupyter notebooks at: \url{https://doi.org/10.5281/zenodo.17151932}.